jizhaox/rpr-pose/README.md

 ## 2. Quick Start

 Run `compile.m` in subfolders of "`solvers_5pt_rpr`" to compile the mex files.
 Make sure to set the proper path of Eigen library in `compile.m`.
 This step can be skipped once the mex files have been compiled.
-Compiled files using Ubuntu 16.04 and Matlab R2019a are provided.
+Compiled files using (Ubuntu 16.04 + Matlab R2019a) and (Windows 7 + Matlab 2016b + Visual Studio 2017) are provided.

 Run `test_solver*.m` in folder "`test`"